radrich/richarmstrong.net/pages/privacy.md

 On [TapTapKaboom School](school.taptapkaboom.com) your individual user behaviour and class progress **is tracked.** This is to provide you with a personalised learning experience.
 Without tracking your individual user behaviour, TapTapKaboom School would not function properly.

 ## Do we use ‘cookies’?
-Yes we do, but **not on taptapkaboom.com.** Your web browser places cookies on your hard drive for record-keeping purposes and sometimes to track information about you.
+Yes we do, but **not on richarmstrong.net.** Your web browser places cookies on your hard drive for record-keeping purposes and sometimes to track information about you.
 You may choose to set your web browser to refuse cookies, or to alert you when cookies are being used.
 If you do so, some parts of [TapTapKaboom School](school.taptapkaboom.com) may not function properly (see above).
 You can read [Teachable’s cookie policy](https://teachable.com/cookies-policy) for more information.

-## How does TapTapKaboom handle Do Not Track (DNT) signals?
+## How do you handle Do Not Track (DNT) signals?
-This does not apply on taptapkaboom.com as individual behaviour is not tracked.
+This does not apply on richarmstrong.net as individual behaviour is not tracked.
 But on [TapTapKaboom School](school.taptapkaboom.com) DNT signals are not responded to.
 Please read Teachable and Gumroad’s privacy policies for more information.

 ## Third-party links
 We occasionally include or offer third-party products, services, and events on our website.
 These third-party sites have separate and independent privacy policies.
 We therefore have no responsibility or liability for the content and activities of these linked sites.
 Nonetheless, we seek to protect your information and welcome any feedback about these other sites.